tdunham19/OrbiSeq/test/results/README.md

-Including this as file strucutre for GitHub
+Including this as file structure for GitHub